thecodingmachine/react-native-boilerplate/documentation/docs/3_Guides/3_4_ReduxStore.md

 Where fetchOneUserService is an async function.
 So, when the fetchOneUserService is launched the action `user/fetchOne/pending` is dispatched.
-When the fetchOneUserService is endded the action `user/fetchOne/fulfilled` is dispatched.
+When the fetchOneUserService is ended the action `user/fetchOne/fulfilled` is dispatched.
 When the fetchOneUserService throw an error the action `user/fetchOne/rejected` is dispatched.

 ### buildAsyncReducers